bshack/shackstack/README.md

 ### Stubbed JSON Data

-Every generated html page is required to have matching .json file in 'service/view/' directory.
-This is where you stub out data that is to be used to populate the markup templates.
+Any generated html page can have an associated JSON data file in 'service/view/' directory.
+This is where you can stub out any data to be used for populating the markup templates for that page.
+Follow the same directory and file structure as your pages.

-Define any data properties you want globally available in your pages in 'default.json'.
-Any properties defined in page specific .json files will override properties in 'default.json'.
+Define any data properties you want available for all your pages in 'default.json'.
+Any properties defined in page specific JSON files will override properties in 'default.json'.

 ## Gulp Tasks